 Table of Contents

 Dissociative fugue is an acute episode of severe and overt dissociative amnesia that is characterized by sudden memory loss with the leaving of one’s surroundings and unexpected travel away from one’s home or place of work.
 The episode is usually acute and is characterized by temporary autobiographical memory loss and the inability to recall essential information, such as identity.
 Patients may wander long distances, even thousands of miles, during a fugue.
-The duration of fugue may be a couple of days to several weeks or months.
+The duration of the fugue may be a couple of days to several weeks or months.
 When patients recover their pre-dissociative state, they can’t remember the events that happened during the fugue.

 Epidemiology of Dissociative Fugue

 Dissociative fugue occurs rarely.
 The estimated prevalence of overt dissociative amnesia or fugue is 0.2% in the general population.
 These patients usually have a history of significant social or life trauma.
 Additionally, a fugue is usually more common in times of wars, natural disasters, and accidents.
 The onset of the disease is sudden, and recovery is also sudden and often complete.
 Onset in adolescence or early adulthood usually is associated with a history of child abuse and current severe distress.

 Patients who have fugue are later found to have more complex forms of dissociative amnesia in most cases.

 The risk of fugue seems to be higher in certain populations, such as drug addicts, women who work in prostitution, and strippers or exotic dancers.
 This can be related to the lifestyle of these individuals, who are more likely to suffer from emotional or psychological trauma (e.g., the rape of a woman who works in prostitution might lead to a fugue state).

 Clinical Presentation of Dissociative Fugue

 A person in a dissociative fugue episode may have no psychiatric symptoms at all.
 He or she appears normal and cannot be differentiated from the crowd.
 He or she might show signs of confusion and distress upon realizing that part of the memory is unavailable during the fugue.

 Patients who develop fugue are usually brought to the emergency department to exclude alcohol intoxication or drug overdose, two common causes of bizarre and abnormal behavior.